 The Pension Code requires the Retiree Health Care Trust to establish "an appropriate funding reserve level which shall not be less than the amount of incurred and unreported claims plus 12 months of expected claims and administrative expenses."
 (40 ILCS 5/22-101B(b)(3)(ii)) [emphasis added] The Actuarial Valuation submitted by the Trust contains a calculation of the statutory reserve.
-The calculation includes \$46.8 million for "12 months of expected claims and administrative expenses," and \$1.5 million for "incurred and unreported claims," for a claims expense total of \$48.3 million.
-It also subtracts \$13.0 million from the claims expense for "12 months of expected retiree and dependent contributions."
+The calculation includes \$41.9 million for "12 months of expected claims and unreported claims," and \$0.9 million for "incurred and unreported claims," for a claims expense total of \$42.8 million.
+It also subtracts \$12.7 million from the claims expense for "12 months of expected retiree and dependent contributions."
 The netting or subtraction of expected contributions from the expected claims and administrative expenses is not specifically delineated in the Pension Code.

 The statutory reserve is one of the figures used in the annual assessment of the Trust funding level required by Section 22-101B(b)(3)(iii) of the Pension Code.
 A change in the statutory reserve figure, therefore, would impact the calculation as to whether the Trust is adequately funded.
-As shown in Exhibit 2, when the statutory reserve is calculated by netting expected retiree contributions from expected claims (benefit payments), the actuarial present value of projected income and assets exceeds the actuarial present value of projected benefits by 59.0 percent.
-When expected claims are not reduced by expected retiree contributions, the statutory reserve increases from \$35.3 million to \$48.3 million.
-However, even increasing the statutory reserve to \$48.3 million, the actuarial present value of projected income and assets of \$1,174.8 million still exceeds the actuarial present value of projected benefits of \$746.9 million by 57.3 percent.
+As shown in Exhibit 2, when the statutory reserve is calculated by netting expected retiree contributions from expected claims (benefit payments), the actuarial present value of projected income and assets exceeds the actuarial present value of projected benefits by 47.1 percent.
+When expected claims are not reduced by expected retiree contributions, the statutory reserve increases from \$30.1 million to \$42.8 million.
+However, even increasing the statutory reserve to \$42.8 million, the actuarial present value of projected income and assets the actuarial present value of \$939.4 million still exceeds the actuarial present value of projected.